Marathi Keertan: Types of Naradiya Marathi Keertan

 This form was named after Samarth Ramdas.
 Here the format is like Naradiya Keertan, only difference is it is based on poetry by Samarth Ramdas, and mostly the stories selected are from "Ramayana".
 In between chanting is also dedicated to lord Ram, glorifying his deeds and bravery.
 In his world known book "Dasbodh", Samarth Ramdas has explained in detail how a keertan should be performed effectively.

+Generally, the dress code of Ramdasi Panth containing saffron-colored gears is used for this type of Naradiya Keertan.